shashank2806/techbairn-ml/README.md

 # techbairn-ml
-Notebooka and codes of the course material
+Notebooks and codes of the course material